ChrisMeissner/team-profile-generator/README.md

 ![GitHub license](https://img.shields.io/badge/license-ISC-blue.svg)

 ## Description
 This is an app that generates a team profile based on inputs from a manager.
+Built with node.js and jest for tests.

 ## Table of Contents
 * [Installation](#installation)